ServerMonkey/servermonkeys-templates/README.md

 * **bootstrap-index** : HTML/CSS template that displays a list.
 * **debian** : Genric Debian package make template.
 * **ventoy** : ventoy.json unattended installer templates.
 Includes Debian
   preseeds and Windows Answer Files.
+See the README.md inside the ventoy folder for instructions.
 * **packages_args.txt** : A list of silent installer arguments used by Windows applications.

-## INSTALLATION
+## USAGE

-Copy each folder to wherever you want:
+Copy each template folder to wherever you want to start your project:

     $ cp -r /usr/share/servermonkeys-templates/templates/<TEMPLATE_FOLDER_NAME> <MY_PROJECT>